Boarding and independent schools

-Subject to meeting the strict eligibility criteria Service personnel may be entitled to claim Continuity of Education Allowance towards the fees for Boarding school.
+Subject to meeting the strict eligibility criteria, service personnel may be entitled to claim Continuity of Education Allowance towards their family’s fees for boarding school.
 The aim of Continuity of Education Allowance (CEA) is to assist service personnel to achieve continuity of education for their child(ren) that would otherwise be denied in the maintained school sector if their child(ren) accompanied them on frequent assignments both at home and overseas.
 If parents are considering claiming CEA they must first contact CEAS and register their child.

 There are numerous guides and sources of information available to parents who are considering boarding or independent schools.